Fist of the North Star: Plot

 A worldwide nuclear war sometime in the 1990s has resulted in the destruction of most of civilization, turning the world into a desert wasteland.
 The remnants of mankind fight over whatever supplies of food and uncontaminated water still remain as the strong prey on the weak.
 Kenshiro is the successor to Hokuto Shinken, an ancient martial art of assassination that trains its practitioners to kill from within an opponent's body through the use of hidden meridian points.
 Kenshiro wishes to live his life in peace, but after he is separated from his fiancée Yuria by a jealous rival, he begins his journey to become the savior of the post-apocalyptic world, defending the weak and innocent from the many gangs and organizations that threaten their survival.
 Along the way, Kenshiro meets a young thief named Bat and an orphaned girl named Lin, who join him as his traveling companions and bear witness to Ken's many battles.

 Kenshiro's many rivals and allies include the six grandmasters of Nanto Seiken, a rival assassin's art that split into two factions after the nuclear war, as well as his own "Brothers of Hokuto", who trained alongside him for the succession of Hokuto Shinken.
-Kenshiro's ultimate nemesis is his eldest brother-in-training Raoh, a warrior who broke the law of Hokuto Shinken by refusing to allow his fists to be "sealed", killing his master Ryuken and refusing to surrender the succession to Kenshiro.
-Raoh seeks to conquer the post-apocalyptic world as a warlord under the mantle of Ken-oh (拳王, Ken Ō), by challenging every martial artist he sees as a threat.
+Kenshiro's ultimate nemesis is his eldest brother-in-training Raoh, a warrior who in an act of defiance against the law of Hokuto Shinken, refused to allow his fists to be "sealed" and ends up killing their master Ryuken.
+Raoh seeks to conquer the post-apocalyptic world as a warlord under the mantle of Ken-oh (拳王, Ken Ō), by challenging every martial artist he sees as a threat, including Kenshiro.
 After a long series of battles, Kenshiro emerges victorious over Raoh, who dies peacefully, and peace arrives in the post-apocalyptic world, concluding the first half of the story.